chef/chef-web-docs/chef_master/source/resource_log.rst

 ``message``
    **Ruby Type:** String

    The message to be added to a log file.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'